 In the following a description is given to illustrate the differences between the current HPC machine’s environment with its job scheduling system and the usual way using a Shared-Nothing cluster.

 Using the pattern shown above, the process of starting a cluster dynamically in the data center can be extended to support not just one Big Data framework, but many different settings.
 Hence, a user can use Apache Flink and Apache Hadoop easily and even in parallel on the cluster.
-This makes it easier to test different setups and hardware configurations, because users are not required to install and maintain different frameworks themselves.
+This makes it easier to test different setups and hardware configurations.
+With that, users are not required to install and maintain different frameworks themselves.